MARHD/Mini-Drone/Instructions/mds/mount_flow.md

 NB: Also use another short wire to connect the two power pins as shown by the thicker red wire in image 2.

-NB2: The red 3.3V wire connect to the flowdeck and to the telemetry module in a later step (so an additional wire should be soldered).
+NB2: The red 3.3V wire connect to the flowdeck and to the telemetry module (so an additional wire should be soldered).

 <img src="/./Images/Instructions/flow.jpg" height="300"> <img src="/./Images/Instructions/flowdeck.jpeg" height="300">